Shashankforcode2408/Shashankforcode2408.github.io/README.md

-Sparks Foundation Web Development Internship Project : Basic Banking System website.
+The Sparks Foundation Web Development Internship Project : Basic Banking System website.
 A web application used to transfer virtual money between multiple users and also record the banking transactions/ activities.

 The website has the following specification -